Takht Kesgarh Sahib: Forts

-All the forts were joined together with earthworks and tunnels.
+All the Qilas were joined together with earthworks and tunnels.
 All Qila Situated at Anandpur Sahib.
 In this Qilas one Qila is now Takht of Sikhs Takht Kesgarh Sahib Qila.
+The fort of Anandgarh was located at a central location whilst the forts of Lohgarh, Holgarh, Fatehgarh, and Taragarh formed a circular pattern around it.
+The original structures of the forts were destroyed by Kar Seva renovators in the 20th century and marble Gurdwaras were constructed in their former location.